 - 17. Cologne Sightseeing: Trains and Boats and…Planes?

 Address: Domkloster 4, 50667 Köln, Germany

-Defiantly dominating Cologne’s skyline is the magnificent Cologne Cathedral or Kölner Dom.
+The magnificent Cologne Cathedral or Kölner Dom definitely dominates Cologne’s skyline.
 A stone’s throw from Hohenzollern Bridge, the shrapnel-scarred cathedral is a stunningly impressive example of Medieval architecture.
 This UNESCO World Heritage Site also has an astonishing history.

 Although construction began on the cathedral in the Middle Ages, it wasn’t completed until 1880.
-And it was the 19th-century iron roof trusses helped the cathedral withstand the bombing raids of the Second World War.
+The 19th-century iron roof trusses helped the cathedral withstand the bombing raids of the Second World War.
 Lucky, too, that its stained glass windows had been temporarily taken to safety.

 Cologne’s most visited landmark and one of Germany’s most visited monuments, the Cathedral, is the tallest twin-spired church worldwide.
 You can climb the 515-foot-tall south spire but be prepared for over 500 steps.
 Tickets are €6, and you don’t need to book.